-In December 2002, the FASB issued SFAS No. 148, Accounting for Stock-Based Compensation-Transition and Disclosure-an amendment of FAS 123.
+In December, 2002, the FASB issued SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure - an amendment of FAS 123.
 This statement amends FASB Statement No. 123, Accounting for Stock-Based Compensation, to provide alternative methods of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation.
 In addition, SFAS No. 148 amends the disclosure requirements of SFAS No. 123 to require prominent disclosures in both annual and interim financial statements about the method of accounting for stock-based employee compensation and the effect of the method used in reporting results.
 SFAS No. 148 is effective for fiscal years ending after December 15, 2002.
-We have included the required disclosures in these financial statements.
-Management is evaluating the effect of this statement on our results of operations and financial position as well as related disclosures.
+We have included the required disclosures in Note 10 of our unaudited consolidated financial statements.

 In January 2003, the FASB issued Interpretation No. 46, Consolidation of Variable Interest Entities, an Interpretation of APB No. 51 ("FIN 46").
-FIN 46 requires that unconsolidated variable interest entities be consolidated by their primary beneficiary who absorbs a majority of the entities expected losses or residual benefits.
-FIN 46 applies immediately to variable interest entities created after January 31, 2003 and to existing variable interest entities in the periods beginning after June 15, 2003.
-Management is evaluating the effect of this statement on our results of operations and financial position as well as related disclosures.
+FIN 46 requires that unconsolidated variable interest entities be consolidated by their primary beneficiary who absorbs a majority of the entities' expected losses or residual benefits.
+FIN 46 consolidation requirements apply immediately to all variable interest entities created after January 31, 2003 and on June 15, 2003 for those entities already established.
+In October 2003, the FASB issued FASB Staff Position (FSP) 46-6, Effective Date of FASB Interpretation No. 46, Consolidation of Variable Interest Entities (VIE) which delayed the effective date of FIN 46 to December 15, 2003 for certain VIEs.
+The adoption of FIN 46 had no impact on our consolidated financial statements.

 In May 2003, the FASB issued SFAS No. 150, Accounting for Certain Financial Instruments with Characteristics of Both Liability and Equity.
-The statement changes the accounting of certain financial instruments that, under previous guidance, issuers could account for as equity.
+The statement changes the accounting for certain financial instruments that, under previous guidance, issuers could account for as equity.
 The new statement requires that those instruments be classified as liabilities in statements of financial position.
 SFAS No. 150 is effective for all financial instruments entered into or modified after May 31, 2003, and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
-Management is evaluating the effect of the statement on our results of operations and financial positions as well as related disclosures.
+We adopted SFAS No. 150 effective August 1, 2003.
+In November 2003, the FASB issued an FSP delaying the effective date for certain instruments and entities.
+SFAS No. 150 had no impact on our consolidated financial statements.